Find Grad Schools

 22% Women

-University of Central Florida is the 11th most popular school in the nation for students seeking a doctor's degree in CE.
+University of Central Florida comes in at #11 on our list of the most popular colleges offering doctor's degrees in ce.
 Roughly 71,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,478 per year, while in-state graduate students, on average, pay $6,916 per year.
-For the 2020-2021 academic year, 9 doctor's degrees were handed out to CE majors at UCF.
-Around 11% of these students were from an underrepresented racial-ethnic group, and 22% were women.
+During the most recent year for which we have data, 9 people received their doctor's degree in ce from UCF.

 #16